Check out our advice on how to succeed inside and outside the classroom to make your medical school dreams a reality!

 Gain hands-on experience

 No matter where you are in your educational journey when you start to consider a career in medicine, gaining hands-on experience is a great first step!
 It will allow you to get “a day in the life” view of what your future could look like.
-Also, you’ll get valuable facetime with someone who is living your dream.
-During downtime, seek the mentorship and guidance of your supervising doctors.
-One of the best questions to ask any mentor is, “If you could go back and give yourself one piece of advice when you were in my shoes what would it be?”
-These opportunities may be difficult to come across, but don’t let a few no’s discourage you; it only takes one to say yes and provide you the opportunity of a lifetime.
+Consider seeking the mentorship and guidance of your supervising doctors.
+Ask your mentors, “If you could go back and give yourself one piece of advice, what would it be?”

 Be sure to check out student organizations at your high school/college that pertain to the health field.
 This is a great opportunity to surround yourself with other students who have similar goals.
-Chances are these students will also be in classes with you and will be able to relate to the pre-med grind which will make you instant study buddies.
-There will also be students who may be ahead of you to provide valuable tips like which professors to take (and avoid.)
+Chances are, these students will also be in classes with you.
+There will also be students who may be ahead of you to provide valuable tips.
 Many student organizations also participate in medically related community service activities in the local community or even abroad.
-This is a great way to get out and serve while getting hands-on experience in your field.
-Also this looks great on your medical school application, so it’s a win-win.
-Med schools want to see students who are entering the field of medicine from a genuine place of caring and there’s no better way to demonstrate that than serving others.
+Medical schools want to see students who are entering the field of medicine from a genuine place of caring, and there’s no better way to demonstrate that than serving others.

 Take advantage of specialized advising/testing resources for medical school bound students

-Many colleges will have specialized advisors specifically for Pre-Med students.
-This advisor will serve as your accountability buddy to ensure you are working diligently toward your goal.
+Many colleges will have specialized advisors specifically for pre-med students.
 It’s recommended that you meet with them ASAP because they can make sure you are taking the proper prerequisite courses, connect you with shadowing opportunities, and be sure you’re taking full advantage of all available on-campus resources.
-You will also have to take the MCAT (Medical College Admission Test) so be sure to ask your advisor about any resources they may provide to help you prep for this test.
+You will also take the MCAT (Medical College Admission Test), so be sure to ask your advisor about any resources they may provide to help you prep for this test.

 Explore other medical professions

 There are many different members that serve on the patient care team.
-You may find through some of your hands-on experiences that there’s a medical profession that you’d rather pursue.
+You may find through some of your hands-on experiences that there’s a certain medical profession that you’d like to pursue.
 Be open to this exploration to find your passion and the role that suits you best.

 Your journey to becoming a doctor may seem like it consumes your entire life.
-Yes, it definitely does occupy a big part of it, but it’s not your whole life.
 Take time to practice self-care, spend time with loved ones, and enjoy the here and now.
-Always remember that you can only be your best self for your patients when your metaphorical “glass is full.”
+Always remember that you can only be your best self for your patients when you’re taking them time to care for yourself.
 Although the journey may be long, remember it will be so worth it.
-For some med school motivation and humor, check out this insta.